What’s the first thing you think about when it comes to your business website?

 - Think touches and taps — Websites designed for desktop users are easiest to navigate with mouse clicks, not swipes, taps, and touches.
 There’s no mouse on a smartphone, so you’ll need to give mobile users a way to navigate using touch controls.

 3) Voice-Search Ready

 Smart speakers and virtual assistants have clearly taken o in the past couple of years and show no sign of slowing down.
-According to a recent study, more than half (58%) of consumers have used voice search — like Siri, Alexa or Google — to find local business information.
+Whether consumers are at home on on the go… Siri, Alexa and Google Assistant voice search-enabled devices are often right there with them..

 Unlike web and mobile searches, voice searches only return one result to each query.
 That means if you want to ensure new customers can find your business, then you need to know how to optimize your website for voice search — before your competition does.

 - Use natural language — We told you earlier that content was king, and we weren’t kidding.
 If your website content is written in a conversational tone, it’s more likely to pop up in voice search results.
 Use short sentences and concise writing — voice search results typically look for quick answers.

 - Get control of your information — Although voice assistants seem all-knowing, they rely heavily on information they can find around the web about your business.
 Make sure your location, hours, and phone number are correct and visible on your website.Also, voice assistants use listings from trusted sources to provide the answers people are looking for.
 Take some time to make sure your listings are claimed, accurate, and complete.